 He has received several prizes for composition including a joint winner prize for the Tong Hasegawa Piano Duo competition, the Special Prize for the Luxembourg Sinfonietta International Composers Competition, a joint prize in the first Hilliard Ensemble Composers competition the Pierro Pezze Prize in the International composers competition 'Citta di Udine'

 He has received numerous commissions from professional performing ensembles, including the Northern Sinfonia, Scottish Ballet, the Hilliard Ensemble and the London Schools Symphony Orchestra.
 His most recent commission is for a work for piano quartet, harp (Ensemble 360) and chorus (The Hepton Singers) premiered at Square Chapel Halifax in 2018 to celebrate the opening of the new refurbished Arts Centre.
-He teaches at the Royal College of Music, and Goldsmith’s College
+He teaches at the Royal College of Music.

 Paul Robinson’s vivid music used recurring melodic themes as a navigational aid to Cocteau’s twisty play.